imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

 ### Emotional affection and the three aspects

 For me, emotional affection is something that is invisible, but I can _feel_ it.
-It feels _warmth_.
+It feels _warm_.
 It feels _gentle_.
 It feels _nurturing_.
 The 3 aspects above, **trust**, **patience**, and **empathy** -- they are probably the most important kind of affections that made us love each other.
 When you are trusted, you feel good.
 When the other person is being patient with you, you feel good.
 When the other person empathizes with you, you feel good.

 When these 3 components exist together in a household, I believe only a harmonious family will flourish.

-## Will it last forever?
+## Curiosities

 ![Duration timer since the second I got married to Hawa: https://imballinst.github.io/married/.](images/how-long-married.png)

 At the time of writing, it was around 1 month and 11 days since I got married to Hawa.
 The GIF above was made from [a website that I made specifically to count how long has it been since our wedding](https://imballinst.github.io/married).
 Although I know "monthiversary" is not a thing, I thought it was cool seeing all the numbers change together at the same time.
 Now, I kind of understand why anniversaries are a big deal for some people.
 It is a _life milestone_.

 Now, let's get back to the beginning of this post: _"Will emotional affection between husband and wife last forever during their lifetime?"_.
 Well, that website is also made for that.
 For me and my wife, I really want to prove that the answer is **yes**.
 I want to keep trusting her, I want to keep being patient with her, and I want to always empathize with her.
 Hopefully, only death will sever our emotional affection -- so the duration on that website will keep ticking.

-## Will we still see each other as we did?

 ![When we are old, will we still see each other as we did in this picture?
 Credits: Instagram @matahatigraphy.](images/seeing-each-other.jpg)